Best Office Communication Systems

 Communicating within the business environment is easy, and there are numerous products and systems available to suit all of your business needs.
 Communication tools have progressed a lot further than merely relying on a telephone or an email provider.

-Microsoft Tools – Microsoft offers two communication solutions including Lync, which allows collaborative working using video calls, phone calls, instant messaging and collaborative working environments.
+Microsoft offers two communication solutions including Lync, which allows collaborative working using video calls, phone calls, instant messaging and collaborative working environments.
 It has very similar capability to Microsoft Teams, both of which are part of the Office 365 package.
-The main difference is that Teams doesn’t offer phone capabilities.
+The main difference is that Teams does not offer phone capabilities.

 Monday.com also allows for task management processes, chats with team members, and document sharing with virtual team hubs where all documents and notes can be found in one place.

 Web-based communication platforms in business can be an integral introduction to your working processes, as long as everyone is on board.
-They can ensure that team members are able to contact each other quickly and efficiently and keep track of conversations.
+They can ensure that team members are able to contact each other quickly and efficiently and keep track of conversations through a centralised system.

 What are the best communication platforms?